Rudy Giuliani: Attack on the Capitol

 Giuliani faced criticism for his appearance at the rally and the Capitol riot that followed it.
-Former Congressman and MSNBC host Joe Scarborough called for the arrest of Giuliani, President Trump, and Donald Trump Jr. Manhattan College president Brennan O'Donnell stated in a January 7 open letter to the college community, "one of the loudest voices fueling the anger, hatred, and violence that spilled out yesterday is a graduate of our College, Rudolph Giuliani.
+Former congressman and MSNBC host Joe Scarborough called for the arrest of Giuliani, President Trump, and Donald Trump Jr. Manhattan College president Brennan O'Donnell stated in a January 7 open letter to the college community, "one of the loudest voices fueling the anger, hatred, and violence that spilled out yesterday is a graduate of our College, Rudolph Giuliani.
 His conduct as a leader of the campaign to de-legitimize the election and disenfranchise millions of voters – has been and continues to be a repudiation of the deepest values of his alma mater."

 On January 11, the New York State Bar Association, an advocacy group for the legal profession in New York state, announced that it was launching an investigation into whether Giuliani should be removed from its membership rolls, noting both Giuliani's comments to the Trump supporter rally at the Ellipse on January 6, and that it "has received hundreds of complaints in recent months about Mr. Giuliani and his baseless efforts on behalf of President Trump to cast doubt on the veracity of the 2020 presidential election and, after the votes were cast, to overturn its legitimate results".
 Removal from the group's membership rolls would not directly disbar Giuliani from practicing law in New York.
-New York State Sen. Brad Hoylman and lawyers' group Lawyers Defending American Democracy, also filed a complaints against Giuliani with the Attorney Grievance Committee of the First Judicial Department of the New York Supreme Court, which has the authority to discipline and disbar licensed New York lawyers.
+New York state senator Brad Hoylman and lawyers' group Lawyers Defending American Democracy, also filed a complaints against Giuliani with the Attorney Grievance Committee of the First Judicial Department of the New York Supreme Court, which has the authority to discipline and disbar licensed New York lawyers.

-Also on January 11, 2021, District of Columbia Attorney General Karl Racine said that he is looking at whether to charge Giuliani, along with Donald Trump Jr. and Representative Mo Brooks, with inciting the violent attack.

-On January 29, 2021, Giuliani said falsely that The Lincoln Project played a role in the organization of the Capitol riot.
+Also on January 11, District of Columbia attorney general Karl Racine said that he is looking at whether to charge Giuliani, along with Trump Jr. and Representative Mo Brooks, with inciting the violent attack.
+On January 29, Giuliani said falsely that the Lincoln Project played a role in the organization of the Capitol riot.
 In response, Steve Schmidt threatened to sue Giuliani for defamation.

-On March 5, 2021, Representative Eric Swalwell filed a civil lawsuit against Giuliani and three others (Donald Trump, Donald Trump Jr., and Representative Mo Brooks), seeking damages for their alleged role in inciting the Capitol riot.

-Responding to a January 2022 subpoena from the House Select Committee on the January 6 Attack, Giuliani testified on May 20, 2022.
+On March 5, Representative Eric Swalwell filed a civil lawsuit against Giuliani and three others (Trump, Trump Jr., and Representative Mo Brooks), seeking damages for their alleged role in inciting the Capitol riot.
+Responding to a January 2022 subpoena from the U.S. House Select Committee on the January 6 Attack, Giuliani testified on May 20, 2022.